jjconway23/Hangman/README.md

 The game been tested manually on PEP8 and no major problems found.
 Only whitespace errors coming from giving space to functions by putting a whitespace line space between them

 ![PEP8-test](./assets/readme_pictures/pep_8_validator.PNG)

+# Technologies
+* GitHub, used for project control.
+* Gitpod, used for making the project.
+* Heroku, used for Deployment.